 Disclaimer: Piracetam is considered a research chemical.
 Although we sell this product, it is not intended for human consumption, but rather research purposes only.
 This information is not intended to suggest that you use piracetam except for research.
 None of the information contained in this article is meant to suggest that Piracetam can treat, cure, or diagnose any disease, despite any mentions of diseases herein.

 - Studies show enhanced memory and learning (reference)

-- Age related neuro protection (ref)
+- Promotes age related neuro protection (ref)

-- Protects the brain after injury (ref)
+- May protect the brain after injury (ref)

 - Mild side effects even with extreme doses (ref)

 In the 1960s piracetam was used in order to treat motion sickness in patients and test subjects, but in 1970s scientists discovered the cognitive effects of this nootropic.
 The piracetam studies that followed over the next 40 years have helped to shape the landscape of cognitive enhancement and even the term “nootropic” has come from the synthesis of piracetam.

 Research has shown a clear link between piracetam and memory formation as well as numerous other benefits and potential side effects.

 Piracetam and Memory Enhancement

 Some of the most profound research is on the topic of memory enhancement and learning ability.
 There are many piracetam studies and neuro-degenerative disease research that show elderly individuals can benefit greatly from piracetam.
 Not only will it halt age related neurological decline, but it can also provide a reversal in some instances.